Contact details:

 Many businesses already carry commercial insurance for property, liability, vehicles, or workers compensation.
 D&O fills a different gap by focusing on management conduct rather than physical accidents or property losses.

-Startups and Companies Raising Capital
+For Startups and Companies Raising Capital

 Startups may need D&O insurance before raising outside capital.
 Investors often expect governance protections, and board members may be reluctant to serve without coverage.
 Claims can arise from fundraising materials, cap table disputes, intellectual property strategy, acquisition discussions, or decisions made during rapid pivots.